rust-lang/book/src/ch04-02-ownership.md

 you can’t get it wrong: the compiler will throw an error if you incorrectly try to use a type that moves, as we saw above.

-Here’s some types that you’ve seen so far that are `Copy`:
+Here’s some types that are `Copy`:

 * All of the integer types, like `u32`.
 * The booleans, `true` and `false`.